Bylaws

 Section 7.8 Secretary-Treasurer

-1. The Secretary shall keep a correct and complete permanent record of the proceedings of the meetings and transactions of the Society.
+2. The Secretary shall keep a correct and complete permanent record of the proceedings of the meetings and transactions of the Society.

-2. The Secretary shall submit full and complete records of proceedings for correction and approval of the Board of Directors and/or general membership.
+3. The Secretary shall submit full and complete records of proceedings for correction and approval of the Board of Directors and/or general membership.

-3. The Secretary shall have such other powers and duties as may be prescribed by the Officers and Board of Directors.
+4. The Secretary shall have such other powers and duties as may be prescribed by the Officers and Board of Directors.

-4. The Secretary-Treasurer shall be the Chief Financial Officer of the Society.
+5. The Secretary-Treasurer shall be the Chief Financial Officer of the Society.

-5. The Secretary-Treasurer will review summary of receipts and distribution of funds of the Society and shall review financial reports as prepared for the Officers and Board of Directors.
+6. The Secretary-Treasurer will review summary of receipts and distribution of funds of the Society and shall review financial reports as prepared for the Officers and Board of Directors.

-6. The Secretary-Treasurer shall review annual financial report on behalf of the Officers, Board of Directors for approval.
+7. The Secretary-Treasurer shall review annual financial report on behalf of the Officers, Board of Directors for approval.
 An audit may be called, at any time, by the Board of Directors to be performed by a Certified Public Accountant.

 Section 7.9 Resignation: Any officer may resign at any time by submitting a written resignation to the Board of Directors.
+Resignation should be submitted to allow for a 30-day grace period for the transition to occur.

 ARTICLE 8: BOARD OF DIRECTORS

 Section 8.2 Terms of the Board of Directors: Each Board of Director member-at-large shall be elected for a two (2) year term.
+Term limits are defined in Section 7.4.

-Section 8.3 Powers and Duties: Between Annual Business meetings of the Society, the property, business and affairs of the Society shall be directed by the Board of Directors, subject to the limitations of the Articles of Incorporation and these Bylaws.
+Section 8.3 Powers and Duties: Between Annual Business meetings of the Society, the property, business, and affairs of the Society shall be directed by the Board of Directors, subject to the limitations of the Articles of Incorporation and these Bylaws.
 All corporate powers shall be exercised by or under the authority of the Board of Directors.

 Section 8.3.1 Duties